Forest schools announce partial closures ahead of tomorrow's industrial action

-TEACHERS taking industrial action in an ongoing dispute with the government over pay will affect the opening of schools in the Forest tomorrow (Thursday, March 2).
+TEACHERS taking industrial action in an ongoing dispute with the government over pay is affecting a number of schools in the Forest today (Thursday, March 2).

-So far, a handful of primary and secondary schools in the district have announced partial closures, with members of the National Education Union (NEU) set to walk out across England and Wales.
+Some 11 primary and secondary schools in the district are partially closured, with members of the National Education Union (NEU) walking out across England and Wales.

 An estimated 200,000 union members are taking part in industrial action over three days this week.

-NEU members in the north of England were on strike on Tuesday, followed by the Midlands and east of England today (Wednesday), and Wales and the south of England tomorrow.
+NEU members in the north of England were on strike on Tuesday, followed by the Midlands and east of England on Wednesday, and Wales and the south of England today.

 It comes after 14 Forest schools either fully or partially closed on February 1 due to strike action from NEU members.